SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-29-we-need-talmudic-arguments.md

 the Talmud and asks, "What if the world was _literally_ like that?"

 As a science fiction novel, it's brilliant:
-- Uriel the nerd sysadmin angel trying to keep reality running,
+- Uriel, the nerd sysadmin angel, trying to keep reality running,
 - Silicon Valley full of "big theonomy" companies trying to copyright the Names of G-d from kaballah used for spells,
 - Unitarian Universalist underground cells doing _samizdat_ kaballah,
 - a battle in which the Lubavitcher Rebbe turns the Statue of Liberty into a golem and rides it into battle saving the day,